codelibs/fess-docs/en/10.2/admin/general-guide.rst

 Excluded Failure Type
 ::::::::::::::

-Crawler does not ignore falure urls included in excluded failure types even if the failure count is over the treshold.
+Crawler does not ignore failure urls included in excluded failure types even if the failure count is over the threshold.

 Failure Count Threshold
 ::::::::::::::